-Derivatives, equity securities and unlisted unit trusts are measured at fair value through profit or loss.
+Derivatives, equity securities and unlisted unit trusts are classified as financial assets at fair value through profit or loss

-For debt securities, the contractual cash flows are solely payments of principal and interest, however, they are neither held for collecting contractual cash flows nor held for collecting contractual cash flows and for sale.
+For debt securities, the contractual cash flows are solely payments of principal and interest, however, they are neither held for collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental to achieving the Scheme's business model's objective.
-Consequently, the debt securities are measured at fair value through profit or loss.
+Consequently, the debt securities are classified as financial assets at fair value through profit or loss.